dcoredump/Beat707-NXT/Readme.md

 - 16 Steps on screen, plus ABCD variations for a total of 64 steps.
 - Double Steps (in between steps option when editing the steps).
 Steps are 1/16 and Double-Steps are 1/32.
 - MIDI Processor Per Track.
 EG: Fade In, Fade Out, Fade InOut, Fade OutInt, Random Velocity and more.
+- Song Mode with 99 positions.
+Each with Pattern Number and Options: ABCD var and repeat 0 to 15 (4 bits each).
+- Echo option with the following options: track selector, number of 96 PPQ ticks, space in 96 PPQ ticks, Attach or Decay Velocity and the option to select when the echo happens: on all notes, max or lower forced velocity notes.
 - Simple Hardware design, based on the easy to find TM1638 IC based boards.
 Just search on eBay and you should be able to find several options.
 We used 3 boards that has 8 x buttons, 8 x LEDs and 8 x LED_Segments.
 The board uses a single ATmega328 running at 3.3V, one FLASH chip for storage and connections for the TM1638 boards.
 - MIDI Input and Output, with Clock Send and Receive (Slave mode too).